 It is possible to combine the use of these two types of NRT.
 For example, a patch can be worn all day long, while oral forms (such as gum) can be used as a complement when cravings are strong.

 It is important to choose a dosage adapted to your level of nicotine dependence.
-Consult your pharmacist or doctor.
+Consult your pharmacist.

 Most pharmacological treatments to stop smoking are covered by the public prescription drug insurance plan or by private insurance plans.